DigestYourFinances

 Final thoughts

-Now that you are more aware of some of the potential hidden costs of buying a home, you are now a more educated and mindful fire.
+Now that you are more aware of some of the potential hidden costs of buying a home, you’re a more educated and mindful buyer.

 Buying a home is more than just coming up with the down payment.
 It also includes paying for taxes, insurance, closing costs, and saving up for repairs and maintenance.
+To see the real monthly number — principal, interest, taxes, and insurance all rolled together — run your scenario through our mortgage calculator so the “hidden” costs aren’t hidden anymore.
 This is of course outside of having an emergency fund.
 This is in the case something happens to your income and you will need to maintain your mortgage payments to avoid foreclosure.

 You don’t wants to be in your new shiny home and have an unexpected expense that you cannot afford, only to spiral out of control and land in debt and the inability to maintain the home.